Velkymoss/AGs-Corpus-of-News-Articles/README.md

 - Filter out datapoints which don't have a unique label (some data points appear multiple times in the dataset with multiple labels.
 For training only datapoints with unique labels have been used)

 ## Model
 For the classification task an XLNet-base-case instance has been finetuned (https://huggingface.co/xlnet/xlnet-base-cased).
 XLNet is an autoregressive language model based on the Transformer architecture that models the permutation of the factorization order of tokens in a sequence.

 ## Training Process
 For training and evaluating the model a train-dev-test split of 80-10-10 has been used.
 All 3 sets were sampled to keep the label distribution of the overall dataset.
-Because of the highly imbalanced class distribution complementary class weights have been used during fine-tuning the model.
+Because of the highly imbalanced class distribution complementary class weights have been used for fine-tuning the model.

 ## Results